Yave-Yu/MesenYY/README.md

 # Mesen

-Mesen is a multi-system emulator (NES, SNES, Game Boy, Game Boy Advance, PC Engine, SMS/Game Gear, WonderSwan), and Mesen-YY is a Windows only fork, improve casual play experience, update it with interest.
+Mesen is a multi-system emulator (NES, SNES, Game Boy, Game Boy Advance, PC Engine, SMS/Game Gear, WonderSwan), and MesenYY is a fork, improve casual play experience, update it with interest.

 Highlight improvement:
 - Less input lag.
 - Louder master volume.
 - Separate battery save folder.
 - Bigger window size, suitable for 4K.

+Due to mystery reason that broke Linux and Mac version's compilation, this fork is Windows only at this moment.

 ## Development build